IndustryFusion/DigitalTwin/helm/README.md

    enabled: false
 ```

-Some Kubernetes Resources which are not easy recoverable are backuped once per day by `velero`.
+Some Kubernetes Resources which are not easy recoverable are backed up once per day by `velero`.

 In case of a database corruption, the database can be recoverd from S3 with the following steps:
 1. Remove postgres chart: `helmfile -l app=postgres destroy`